3301712806/godot_ai_hook/README_EN.md

 ## Overview: Purpose & Benefits

 **Godot AI Hook** is an AI chat plugin for **Godot 4**, designed to quickly integrate models that are **compatible with the OpenAI Chat Completions protocol**
-(such as OpenAI-compatible APIs provided by cloud vendors or local proxy services).
+(such as OpenAI-compatible APIs provided by cloud vendors).

 If you want to easily bring large language models like **DeepSeek** or **Doubao** into your game, allowing: